Will California tax its billionaires?

 Opening the door?

 The California proposal is the “first politically viable wealth tax,” Harold Meyerson said at The American Prospect.
 The purpose is to address a “crisis for many Medicaid recipients.”
-It has “greater significance” at a moment the “fortunes of the very wealthy are reaching stratospheric levels,” while middle-class Americans see their incomes stagnate.
+It has “greater significance” at a moment when the “fortunes of the very wealthy are reaching stratospheric levels,” while middle-class Americans see their incomes stagnate.
 The tax would be imposed just one time, but it “opens the door” to other efforts to rein in the runaway accumulation of power and wealth by the “very, sometimes obscenely, rich.”

 A wealth tax is a “portent of what’s to come” if Democrats return to power in Washington, Allysia Finley said at The Wall Street Journal.
 The party sought such a tax to finance Joe Biden’s “Build Back Better” bill in 2021 and might have succeeded “if not for opposition from Democrats Kyrsten Sinema and Joe Manchin.”
 Those two are no longer in the Senate.

 California Gov. Gavin Newsom is likely running for president, and he has opposed a wealth tax in his own state.
-“Would he oppose a national one if he wins” at a national level.
+“Would he oppose a national one if he wins” at a national level?
 Probably not.
 “Who doubts that Democrats will seek to sock Americans with higher tax bills to pay for their entitlements?”

 The real problem is the “Trump administration’s massive planned reduction in Medicaid funding,” Mark Kreidler said at Capital & Main.
 Addressing that issue is more important than worrying whether California billionaires can handle a “one-time tax on a fraction of their collective wealth.”
 The proposal will get “plenty of pushback,” including from Newsom, but the bigger question is addressing an “existential threat to the collective well-being of the Golden State.”